Braided finite automata and representation theory: Introduction

 In Section 8 we focus on non-involutive combinatorial or set-theoretic solutions of the braid equation.
-The word problem associated to braid groups is only solved when a Hecke type or involution condition also holds.
-Therefore, studying the eigenvalue problem of open quantum spin like Hamiltonian for non-involutive braid solutions is a completely new area of interest and to our knowledge no systematic techniques for such a study, such as Bethe ansatz or highest weight arguments, are available.
-We first introduce certain algebraic structures that satisfy a self-distributivity condition known as racks and quandles \cite{Jo82, Matv, Deho} and are used in deriving non-involutive combinatorial solutions.
-We then focus on a specific example of a self-distributive structure called the dihedral quandle and study the eigenvalue problem of the corresponding solution of the braid equation.
-We define the rack and quandle automata, and focus on the dihedral quandle automaton, which facilitates the organization of the eigenstates of the associated solution of the braid equation.
-A brief discussion on the centralizers of the rack and quandle solutions of the braid equation is also presented together with some preliminary results on finite representations of the centralizers.
+The word problem associated with braid groups is only solved when a Hecke type or involution condition also holds.
+Therefore, studying the eigenvalue problem of open, quantum spin-chain-like Hamiltonians for non-involutive braid solutions represents a completely new area of research.
+To our knowledge, no systematic techniques—such as the Bethe ansatz or highest-weight arguments—are currently available for this study.
+We first introduce racks and quandles \cite{Jo82, Matv, Deho}, which are algebraic structures satisfying a self-distributivity condition used to derive non-involutive, invertible combinatorial solutions.
+We then focus on a specific self-distributive structure, the dihedral quandle, to analyze the eigenvalue problem of its corresponding braid equation solution.
+To organize the eigenstates of this solution, we define rack and quandle automata, focusing specifically on the dihedral quandle automaton.
+Finally, we discuss the centralizers of these rack and quandle braid solutions and present preliminary results on their finite representations.